bismuthfoundation/hypernode/doc/commands.md

 ## Keep alive

 * Client can send some "ping" command to keep the socket (and check it is) alive.
 Only needed if no command was issued for ( < timeout) time.

+## Mempool Sync
+* Every (time) the client sends its mempool (new tx only) to the server it's connected to, and gets the peer new tx as well to digest.
+TODO: continue to "sync" when it's our turn to forge?